dslmeinte/mps-open-source/mps-inspector/README.md

     This has no effect on (the loading of) the MPS project itself, but makes it easier to manually compare revisions of this file.
 * `usageAnalysisPath`: a string with the path (relative to the cwd) to which a report of a usage analysis (see [below](#usage-analysis)) is written.
 * `languageVersions`: an object that triggers some language version analyses.
-* `languageVersions.reportPath`: a string with the path (relative to the cwd) to which an overview of all languages in this project (again: regardless whether they'd actually be loaded by MPS as part of the project!) including their version number, is written as a `;`-separated file.
+* `languageVersions.reportPath`: a string with the path (relative to the cwd) to which an overview of all languages in this project (again: regardless whether they'd actually be loaded by MPS as part of the project!) including their version number, is written as a `,`-separated file.
 * `languageVersions.checkMinus1sInModels`: `true`/`false`, triggers checking all models for occurrences of -1 for the version of languages depended on.
     MPS sometimes looses track of correct language versions, and such, while merging/rebasing.
     The root cause for this should be addressed by [this ticket registered with JetBrains](https://youtrack.jetbrains.com/issue/MPS-29937).